Skip to main content

 Choose the option that best balances SEO strength, technical cost, and local rules.

-1. Use ccTLDs, or country domains, when local identity or legal rules matter most.
+1. Use ccTLDs when local identity or legal rules matter most.

 2. Use subdirectories when you want shared authority and simpler operations.